 The most famous arroz caldoso recipes in Spain are for a Spanish seafood rice.
 The most common ingredients are shrimp, clams, and squid.
 But there are many versions that are not seafood based.
 Arroz caldoso with mushrooms is one of my favorite vegetarian versions.

 Most people make arroz caldoso in a big pot, called an olla.
-Any large, heavy, deep pot, pan, or Dutch oven will do -- even a cast iron skillet.
+Any large, heavy, deep pot, pan, or Dutch oven will do; even a cast iron skillet.
 A paella pan will not work, however, as it is too shallow and meant for dry rice dishes.

 Here in Spain, we usually eat seafood rice dishes like this one for lunch on the weekends.
 They're special meals, meant to be enjoyed with family and with plenty of wine.

-Seafood Rice Recipe (Arroz Caldoso)
+Seafood Rice (Arroz Caldoso)

 Ingredients